The moduli space of stable supercurves and its canonical line bundle: Deformations

-It remains to check the latter map induces an isomorphism of the source with the subsheaf $\om_{X/S}^{-2}(-\sum_{i\in I} D_i-2\sum_{j\in J} R_j)$.
 This is a local question which is well known away from the punctures.
-Near the NS puncture this follows from Corollary \ref{NS-puncture-Tsc-isom-cor}, while near the Ramond puncture this can be checked using standard coordinates (see Lemma \ref{local-descr-smooth-lem}) as in \cite[Prop.\ 3.12]{BHR}. \end{proof}
+Near the NS puncture this is Corollary \ref{NS-puncture-Tsc-isom-cor}, while near the Ramond puncture this is proved in \cite[Prop.\ 3.12]{BHR} using standard coordinates (see Lemma \ref{local-descr-smooth-lem}). \end{proof}

 In the case when the base is a point it is useful to rewrite the result in terms of the corresponding spin curve.

 \begin{cor} Let $(X,P_\bullet,R_\bullet)$ be a smooth supercurve over $\C$ with the underlying spin curve $(C,L,p_\bullet,r_\bullet)$, where $L^2\simeq \om_C(\sum r_j)$.
 Then